Sample Preparation for XRF Analysis

 testing.
 It is also important to note that the sample preparation you choose should be applied to your calibration standards as well as any unknown samples.

 The analysis of loose powdered material usually requires that the sample be placed into a plastic sample cup with a plastic support film.
 This insures a flat surface to the X-ray analyzer and the sample to be supported over the X-ray beam.
-The more finely ground the sample the more likely it is to be homogenous and have limited void spaces providing for a better analysis.
+The more finely ground the sample the more likely it is to be homogeneous and have limited void spaces providing for a better analysis.
 Sufficient powder should be used to insure infinite thickness is obtained for all of the elements of interest.
 This requirement can be met by using 15g of sample for most materials.
 Special care should be taken for the analysis of metal powders in high power (2-4Kw) WDXRF instruments.
 The sample can heat up during analysis and melt through the support film resulting in abrasive powder being spilled directly into your instrument.

 Pressing powder into pellets is a more rigorous sample preparation than pouring loose powders into a sample cup.
-The process includes grinding a sample into a fine powder, ideally to a grain size of <75um, mixing it with a binding /grinding aid and then pressing the mixture in a die at between 20 and 30T to produce a homogenous sample pellet.
+The process includes grinding a sample into a fine powder, ideally to a grain size of <75um, mixing it with a binding /grinding aid and then pressing the mixture in a die at between 20 and 30T to produce a homogeneous sample pellet.
 The binding /grinding aid is usually a cellulose wax mixture and combines with the sample in a proportion of 20%-30% binder to sample.

-This sample preparation approach provides better analytical results than loose powders because the grinding and compression creates a more homogenous representation of the sample with no void spaces and little sample dilution.
+This sample preparation approach provides better analytical results than loose powders because the grinding and compression creates a more homogeneous representation of the sample with no void spaces and little sample dilution.
 This leads to higher intensities for most elements than loose powders.
 Pressed pellets are still susceptible to particle size effects if not ground fine enough, but the biggest limitation to this approach is the mineralogical effects which most predominantly affect the analysis of major elements.
 Pressed pellets are excellent for the analysis of elements in the ppm range.
 Pressed pellets are also relatively simple and inexpensive to prepare only requiring a pulverizing mill and sample press.

 Sample prepared as fused beads provide a near perfectly homogeneous representation of the sample to the XRF and is considered by many to be the ideal sample preparation method for solids.
 Fused beads are created by mixing a finely powdered (<75um) sample with a flux in a flux/sample ratio of 5:1 to 10:1 and then heated to 900C-1000C in a platinum crucible.
 The sample is dissolved in the flux(usually a lithium tetraborate or tetraborate/metaborate mixture )and cast into a mold with a flat bottom.
-The resultant glass disc or fused bead is a homogenous representation of the sample free of mineral structures.
+The resultant glass disc or fused bead is a homogeneous representation of the sample free of mineral structures.
 The benefits of this approach are the reduction of mineralogical or matrix effects leading to more accurate analyses and the ability to combine several different matrix types into the same calibration curve.
 Downsides include the relatively high sample dilution which has a negative effect on the analysis of trace elements and the higher cost associated with this type of sample preparation (fusion equipment, platinum crucibles and consumables) Typical fused beads are also only approximately 3mm thick and thus are susceptible to infinite thickness issues for heavier elements.
 Fused beads usually require higher initial costs between platinumware and a fusion device, but then have similar cost/sample to prepare as pressed pellets.

 Liquids are prepared by pouring them into a plastic sample cup in the same way as loose powdered samples.
 There are limited options for analyzing liquid samples and the main trick is to choose the correct support film that provides a balance of strength and transmission capabilities and contamination.
 Mylar is a good general purpose film often used for the analysis of sulfur in fuels or lubricating oils.
 Polypropylene has better transmission than Mylar but has a lower tensile strength.
 Kapton is the "bomb proof” film but dramatically attenuates your signal for lighter elements and is susceptible to strongly basic solutions.
 If you are going to analyze liquids you will need to do a little research into selecting the best support film for your analysis goals.
+If you are using your XRF to analyze sulfur in fuels, you should read our article entitled "What you need to know about the analysis of S in fuels by WDXRF" for more detailed information on this applciation.

 There are many ways to prepare samples for XRF analysis and the method you choose will be a balance of the sample type, the amount of effort you are willing to expend and the quality of results you require.